jsur2703/Parimal/README.md

 pip install streamlit easyocr pillow numpy

 # Running the Application
-Open a terminal or command prompt in the project directory.
+Open a terminal or command prompt in the project directory.<br />
-Run the following command to start the Streamlit app (bash): streamlit run app.py
+Run the mentioned command to start the Streamlit app (bash): streamlit run app.py <br />
 Once the app is running, a web page will automatically open in your browser at http://localhost:8501/.
 You can upload an image containing English and/or Hindi text and use the keyword search feature.

 # How It Works
-Upload an Image: Upload an image file (PNG, JPG, or JPEG) containing text in either English, Hindi, or both.
+Upload an Image: Upload an image file (PNG, JPG, or JPEG) containing text in either English, Hindi, or both.<br />
-Extract Text: The app uses EasyOCR to extract the text from the uploaded image, which is displayed in a text box.
+Extract Text: The app uses EasyOCR to extract the text from the uploaded image, which is displayed in a text box.<br />
 Keyword Search: Enter a keyword to search for within the extracted text.
-If the keyword is found, the matching sections will be displayed.
+If the keyword is found, the matching sections will be displayed.<br />

 # Dependencies
-Streamlit: Used for building the web interface.
+Streamlit: Used for building the web interface.<br />
-EasyOCR: For performing Optical Character Recognition (OCR) on the uploaded images.
+EasyOCR: For performing Optical Character Recognition (OCR) on the uploaded images.<br />
-Pillow: Used for handling image files.
+Pillow: Used for handling image files.<br />
-NumPy: For image array processing.
+NumPy: For image array processing.<br />